LSNMCLNTL/testing-/README.md

-# IMDB Top 1000 Movies Exploration (December 2024)
+# IMDB Top 1000 Movies Exploration

 ## Overview
 This project involves building a Power BI dashboard to analyze the Top 1000 IMDB movies, exploring trends in genre, director popularity, audience preferences, and financial performance.